Government accepts consumer demands made through LocalCircles and issues draft advertising code of India

-- • 75% consumers say, have come across celebrity ads which they later found to be misleading
+- • 75% consumers had come across celebrity ads which were misleading

-- • 80% consumers say ads should be regulated by a Government body instead of an industry body which does not have penal powers
+- • 80% consumers said ads should be regulated by a Government body instead of an industry body which does not have penal powers

-Consumers have reported frequent cases of content of ads being misleading and LocalCircles conducted an 8-poll survey to do a pulse check on the issue.
+Consumers had reported frequent cases of content of ads being misleading and LocalCircles conducted an 8-poll survey to do a pulse check on the issue.
 The survey received more than 67,000 votes from 220+ districts of the country.
 LocalCircles had also shared the findings of this survey with leadership of the Department of Consumer Affairs requesting them to take immediate action.

 Only 28% consumers have trust in advertisements

-Newspapers nowadays are full of advertisements of different products and services.
+Newspapers nowadays have many advertisements of products and services.
 Many consumers have said that they have believed some ads in the past and bought the product, only to have their trust broken as everything shown in the ad was not true.